boltops-tools/lono/docs/_docs/tutorials/ec2/params.md

 #SSHLocation=         # optional
 ```

-When lono goes through the generation phase, it translates the param files from the simple env-like format to the CloudFormation json format and writes it to `output/params/ec2.json`:
+When lono goes through the generation phase, it translates the param files from the simple env-like format to the CloudFormation JSON format and writes it to `output/params/ec2.json`:

 ```json
 [